AbenezerD1/Program-4/design.md

 # Movie Inventory tracking system

 ## Priorities:
-* Able to quickly search for a movie or customer with hashtable
+* Able to quickly search for a customer with hashtable
 * Easily search using all movie characteristics
 * Modular design so it is easy to iterate on
 * Invalidates improper inputs and prints the error